PavsterUK/cnc-contact-time/README.md

 <span id="anchor"></span>All CNC machinists know that its very important to replace cutting tools regularly, particularly when working with hard materials such as “INCONEL 718”.

-With this application, you will be able to select <span id="anchor-1"></span>With this application, you will be able to select required operation and set time limit for tool to be in contact with material.
-After tool will reach <span id="anchor-2"></span>With this application, you will be able to select <span id="anchor-1"></span>With this application, you will be able to select required operation and set time limit for tool to be in contact with material.
-After tool will reach preset time, machine will stop and move to selected position for tool change/check.
+With this application, you will be able to choose required operation and set time limit for tool to be in contact with material.
+After tool will reach required time, machine will stop and move to selected position for tool change/check.

 It is for **CNC Turning only**.
 Application is able to take into consideration machining diameter and RPM limit(G50) in order to adapt to constant surface speed and RPM incease with smaller diameters.